Yankees hit 5 HRs, beat Orioles 9-6 for 6th straight win

 The Orioles had runners thrown out at the plate in the third and fourth innings.
 Trey Mancini was cut down trying to score on a double by Anthony Santander, and Jace Peterson was tossed out on the front end of a double steal.

+Manager Brandon Hyde didn’t like the call on the latter play, which was upheld after a replay review.

+“I thought it was joke, to be honest with you,” he said.
+“I thought it was pathetic.”

 New York No. 9 hitter Breyvic Valera hit a two-run triple and scored in the fifth for a 4-1 lead.
 Homers by Gardner and Tauchman made it 6-1 in the sixth before the Orioles countered with five runs in the bottom half.
-Jace Peterson and Villar each homered with a man on around a sacrifice fly by Chris Davis.
+Peterson and Villar each homered with a man on around a sacrifice fly by Chris Davis.

 Yankees starter Masahiro Tanaka gave up five runs and 10 hits in 5 1/3 innings.